azhx/blagoblag/content/drafts/surviving-equifax.rst

 crypto, the other involves a distributed system (and a tiny bit of crypto).
-The ground rules we'll use when analyzing our proposed solutions: 1) No degrading the functionality of our application, 2) We assume our attacker has an RCE against Struts, but no other exploits, anything else our attacker accomplishes should be via design flaw, 3) We're trying to prevent stealing 143 million records, not stealing 14 records.
+The ground rules we'll use when analyzing our proposed solutions: 1) No degrading the functionality of our application, 2) We assume our attacker has an RCE against Struts but no other exploits, anything else they accomplish should be via design flaw, 3) We're trying to prevent stealing 143 million records, not stealing 14 records.

 With those rules, let us forge ahead!